markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 > ## Github Issue Placeholder

 <!-- Summarize current state of the game -->
 Now that we created a basic `fight()` function in the last lesson, we are able to exchange attacks with the enemy robot.
 However we are only able to have a single battle round with one enemy robot.
 Let's build upon our previous work and increase our Battle Bot game's complexity by introducing more enemy robots and exchanging multiple rounds of attack until a combatant has been defeated.
 This will be considered our MVP since it can now be considered a game that can be played albeit very simply.
-The judges at the game jam won't be highly impressed with our game in its current state since we are unable to determine the winner of the fight or even how to win the game, but after completing our MVP, at the very least they will be able to get a sense of how the game works and operates.
+The judges at the Con Solo game jam won't be highly impressed with our game in its current state since we are unable to determine the winner of the fight or even how to win the game, but after completing our MVP, at the very least they will be able to get a sense of how the game works and operates.

 > **On the Job:** The `fight()` function established a nice building block that will provide some of the basic game functionality we can build upon to create more features that will add game complexity and interest.
 An essential part of creating programs in JavaScript is knowing how to create and use functions as building blocks of code that can work together to accomplish a program's overarching goal.